 3 that, taking into account resolves 2, AMS(R)S use of the frequency band 1 087.7-1 092.3 MHz shall not constrain administrations which have responsibilities as referred to in considering h),

-invites the ITU Radiocommunication Sector

-to complete, as a matter of urgency, the studies related to the space station reception of ADS-B in the frequency band 1 087.7-1 092.3 MHz,

-further invites the International Civil Aviation Organization

-to continue to participate in the studies,

 instructs the Secretary-General

-to bring this Resolution to the attention of ICAO and communicate the results of the studies when available.
+to bring this Resolution to the attention of ICAO.

 Reasons: It is necessary to revise Resolution 425 to reflect the work that has been completed within the ITU-R.